yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/control-limit-traffic/request-throttling.md

 ## Request Throttling Overview

 From v2.8, when hitting quota or rate limits, the Gateway now can now automatically queue and auto-retry client requests.
-Throttling can be configured at a key or policy level via two new fields: `throttle_interval` and `throttle_retry_limit`.
+Throttling can be configured at a key or policy level via the following two fields:

 1. `throttle_interval`: Interval(in seconds) between each request retry.
 2. `throttle_retry_limit`: Total request retry number.